vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

   ![Android Interview Questions Coderefer Thumbnail](/assets/android-interview-questions-cr-thumbnail.jpg)

 ### Curated List of Real-time Android Interview Questions.
-Found Any Errors / Want to help fellow developers? - Create a pull request in  [Github](https://github.com/vamsitallapudi/Android-Interview-Questions-And-Answers).
+Please star this repo if you find it useful.
+Found Any Errors?
+Want to help fellow developers? - Create a pull request in  [Github](https://github.com/vamsitallapudi/Android-Interview-Questions-And-Answers).

 Quick Jump to Topics:
  * [Core Android](#core-android)